Bini88dev/pis/README.md

 # Linux Post-Install Script for the distros...
-It will auto install few apps, preparation for ansiblepull...with time, it will be fully configured and automated.
+Auto install few apps, prepare for ansiblepull...with time, it will be fully configured and automated.